 ConvertKit is an email service provider for bloggers and online business owners.
 It allows users to segment and tag customers who sign up for their email lists using an easy-to-understand interface.
-Unlike many of the other email service provider options out there, ConvertKit packs a lot of power into a simplistic interface making it easy to use even for those of us who aren’t very technical.
+Unlike many of the other email service provider options out there, ConvertKit packs a lot of power into a simple interface making it easy to use even for those of us who aren’t very technical.

 I’m going to teach you everything you need to know in my free series: Ultimate Beginner’s Guide to Building an Email List with ConvertKit.